LSSTDESC/BPZpipe/README.md

 ```bash
 sbatch runbpzpipe_batch.sh
 ```
-to run the same 1000 galaxy test sample, and shows the necessary format for running in the NERSC environment.
+to run the same 1000 galaxy test sample.
+This script also shows the necessary format for running in the NERSC environment.

 Notes
 -----